 Rutgers’ federal school code is 002629.

-More about how to apply for financial aid at Rutgers University–Camden, including step-by-step filing instructions.
+See how to apply for financial aid at Rutgers University–Camden for more information.

 A Rutgers Education Made Possible